 Madeline Miller is a performance artist based in Boston, MA.
 She began studying classical ballet while growing up in North Dakota and Montana, and later joined the Ballet Chicago Studio Company in Chicago, IL.
 She graduated summa cum laude from Boston Conservatory at Berklee in 2019 with a BFA in Contemporary Dance Performance.
 While at the Conservatory, she had the honor of working with numerous acclaimed choreographers such as Darrell Moultrie, Roderick George, Adam Houghland, and Stephanie Martinez.
 In addition to her performance work, Madeline holds a ballet teaching certification from the Royal Academy of Dance.
 Currently, she is a Master of Arts candidate at Lesley University studying mental health counseling and dance/movement therapy.
 In addition to performing and studying, Madeline dabbles in acting, singing, songwriting, and visual art.
 She’s a jack-of-all-trades, and she can’t wait to see what the future holds.

 Noelle Morrow is a biomedical researcher in Boston and dancer with Harvard Ballet Company.
-She studied classical ballet and character dance for thirteen years under Eugene Petrov at the Irine Fokine School of Ballet and Petrov Ballet School in Bergen County, New Jersey.
+She studied classical ballet and character dance for thirteen years in Bergen County, New Jersey.
 She then attended Skidmore College to continue her ballet training, as well as pursue modern technique, receiving her bachelor’s degree summa cum laude as a double major in Human Physiology and Dance Performance in 2019.
 Noelle’s performance experience includes corps, soloist, and principal roles in a wide range of classical ballets, as well as prominent modern works by Martha Graham, Paul Taylor, Ohad Naharin, and Robert Battle.
 Noelle’s love for dance is intertwined with her fascination for the human body and her interest in optimizing health and performance.
 Her current projects focus on genetically engineering stem cells for beta cell replacement therapy to treat Type 1 Diabetes.
 She is passionate about constantly using her curiosity, skepticism, and creativity to bridge science and art in her approach to research, dance, and life.

 Dara Nicole is a dancer, choreographer and teacher based in Providence, Rhode Island.
 She is originally from Florida, where she received early training with Gloria Gaither before moving on to train under Peter Stark and Ivonne Lemus at Next Generation Ballet at the Patel Conservatory, as well as intermittent coaching and mentorship from Dominic Walsh.